SC-Tech-Program/FAQs/Papers_Authors.md

 **Q: I am concerned that if the standards for SOP are the same as for other papers, the SOP papers will be rejected for not being sufficiently academically rigorous.
 How will reviewers handle this?**

-A: Although SOP papers will be reviewed with the same academic rigor as the papers in other areas, the acceptance criteria will be tailored to value new and generalizable insights as gained from experience with particular HPC machines, operations, applications, or benchmarks; overall analysis of the status quo of a particular metric of the entire field; or historical review of the progress of the field.
+A: Although SOP papers will be reviewed with the same academic rigor as the papers in other tracks, the acceptance criteria will be tailored to value new and generalizable insights as gained from experience with particular HPC machines, operations, applications, or benchmarks; overall analysis of the status quo of a particular metric of the entire field; or historical review of the progress of the field.

 Such papers are common in other academic disciplines, including branches of computer science.
 For example, software engineering highly values the “experience papers” of particular frameworks and methodologies; human–computer interaction produces numerous analyses of human behavior given particular interfaces; social sciences collect data on social phenomena and produce meaningful insights based on their statistical analysis.

 **Q: I used machine learning to improve *X*.
 The call for papers lists machine learning as a topic of interest for *X*, but there’s also a whole Machine Learning and HPC (ML&HPC) track.
-Should I list *X* or ML&HPC as the primary contribution area?**
+Should I list *X* or ML&HPC as the primary contribution track?**

 A: Authors should send papers whose focus is on introducing new ML techniques that are not specific to a particular Papers track to the ML&HPC track.
 Authors should send papers whose work is specific to a track (Applications, Architecture and Networks, System Software, etc.) to that track.
-ML&HPC may be listed as the secondary contribution area if appropriate.
+ML&HPC may be listed as the secondary contribution track if appropriate.

 Awards
 ------